 Sean McConnell’s Magic – An Origination Story

-The Path to For the Song
+A Path to For the Song

 How does it start?
 Our love of song, story, music?
 Emotional, right?
 It is not easy to remember specifically when it first happens, but the feeling is one we never forget and perpetually seek to re-experience.
 When we take the time to listen, and to really hear.